bigfix/developer.bigfix.com/site/pages/relevance/_reference/docs/service.md

 Returns the file object that corresponds to the executable of the specified &lt;service&gt;.

+Note: On Debian, Raspbian, Ubuntu, AIX and Solaris, this inspector only works for BigFix services.

 Example running the QnA on a Windows computer.

 {% qna %}